algobulls/pyalgotrading/docs/strategies/aaroon_crossover_v2.md

 # Aroon Crossover v2
+This is a trading strategy called "Aaroon Crossover v2" implemented in Python using the PyAlgoTrading library.
+The strategy is based on the Aaroon indicator crossover.

+## Strategy Overview
-This strategy, called Aroon Crossover v2, implements a crossover strategy using the Aroon indicator.
+This strategy, called Aaroon Crossover v2, implements a crossover strategy using the Aroon indicator.
 It generates entry and exit signals based on the crossover of Aroon Up and Aroon Down values.

-## Strategy Overview
-add here

 ## Strategy Parameters
-add here
+The following parameters can be configured for the strategy:

+- `TIME_PERIOD` The period for which we calculate the Aaroon Value

 ## Initialization